 c.
 Selection Criteria

-In addition to the eligibility and completeness review and the evaluation criteria outlined in this section, the FRA Administrator (or his designee) will determine the final selection of projects for program funding.
+In addition to the eligibility and completeness review and the evaluation criteria outlined in this section, FRA will apply the following selection criteria.

 i.
 FRA will take into account the following key Departmental objectives: